guardian/master-to-main-demo/README.md

 # master-to-main-demo

-A repository to develop and demo automation for renaming master to main
+This repository is used for testing and demo-ing the [master-to-main](https://github.com/guardian/master-to-main) CLI tool